libmdbx 0.13.1.73 (2024-11-15T15:58:48+03:00)

 int mdbx_env_set_maxdbs (MDBX_env *env, MDBX_dbi dbs)

-Set the maximum number of named databases for the environment.
-More...
+Set the maximum number of named tables for the environment.

 LIBMDBX_API int mdbx_env_set_userctx (MDBX_env *env, void *ctx)